ShotaroKataoka/q-spec-agent-template/contexts/Q-SPEC Framework_en.md

 - Appropriately use depth-direction and breadth-direction interviews to find optimal interview paths
 - Depth: Deep-dive with depth-direction interviews for ambiguous or important areas
 - Breadth: Conduct breadth-direction interviews to expand to other topics according to information gathering status
+- Probabilistic exploration: Output optimal interview paths with their probabilities

 **Thinking Example**:
 ```
 User: "I'm concerned about performance"
 Pathfinding: Multiple areas to question exist.
 What performance?
-How concerned?
-What do they want to do?
-Let's ask from priority topics.
+(45%) How concerned?
+(30%) What do they want to do?
+(25%) Let's ask from priority topics.
 First, identifying what performance is important.
 Query: I assume you want to improve performance affecting users, is it database performance?
 Network performance?
 Or different performance?
 User: "Network performance"
 Pathfinding: Network performance identified.
 Still abstract, further deep-dive needed, but should prioritize breadth-first to grasp overall picture.
 Let's interview what the user wants to achieve.